Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Applied example: causal effect of body mass index on schizophrenia risk

 Estimates and 95\% confidence intervals are provided in Table~\ref{exresults}.
 Random-effects models were used in all analyses.
 Each estimate represents the log odds ratio for schizophrenia per 1 standard deviation increase in BMI.
 Although all estimates are compatible with the null, there is a wide variation in the standard errors of estimates.
 Using non-penalized weights, a similar pattern of results was seen as in the simulation analyses of Scenario 2: the robust method with no intercept giving the most precise estimate, followed by the median-based methods, with the MR-Egger method far behind.
 The use of penalized weights led to large improvements in precision for all except the median-based methods, indicating that although penalization of weights did not seem to add robustness to results in the simulation study, it may have a role in improving the precision of results in cases like this where there are genetic variants that are clear outliers.
 In the IVW method, the use of penalized weights reduced the residual standard error from 2.14 to 1.12, only slightly above the value of 1 that would be expected in the absence of heterogeneity.
 In an applied setting, the genetic variants that are downweighted in the analysis should be examined for pleiotropy to determine whether their omission from the analysis is reasonable.

+L1 penalization estimates for a range of values of the tuning parameter are displayed in Figure~\ref{l1tune}.
+Using the heterogeneity criterion, the value of the tuning parameter was $\lambda = 1.9$ and 64 genetic variants were included in the analysis.
+Using cross-validation, the value of the tuning parameter was much larger at $\lambda = 6.63$ and 95 of the 97 genetic variants were included in the analysis.
+The heterogeneity criterion almost chose the value of $\lambda$ corresponding to the most precise causal estimate ($\lambda = 1.8$ gave a slightly more precise estimate), and a more precise estimate than from any other method.
+However, as can be seen in Figure~\ref{l1tune}, causal estimates were fairly similar in magnitude whatever value of $\lambda$ was chosen, even for $\lambda = 0.1$ when only 5 genetic variants were included in the analysis.
+While in the simulation study, a strategy was required to choose the value of $\lambda$, in practice causal estimates can be compared using a range of values of the tuning parameter.

-This applied example illustrates that in addition to providing additional confidence in findings from a conventional analysis, the methods introduced in this paper have the potential to improve the efficiency of Mendelian randomization estimates.
+This applied example illustrates that in addition to providing additional confidence in the robustness of findings from a conventional analysis, the methods introduced in this paper have the potential to improve the efficiency of Mendelian randomization estimates.